 From 1962-1966 I lived in one of the Lakeshore Residence Halls on the campus of the University of Wisconsin in Madison.
 The dorm was called Tarrant House, and it was one of eight houses in the Adams Hall quad on the shores of Lake Mendota.
 I decided to stay there for four years because I did not want the responsibilities of apartment living.
 My room in the dorm was within 10-15 minutes of walking distance from classes, and, of course, three square meals a day were served in the dining hall.
-This article will reminisce on the general nature of dorm living, services for dorm residents, and the fun we had.
+This article will reminisce about the general nature of dorm living, services for dorm residents, and the fun we had.

 When I first arrived at Tarrant House in the fall of 1962, I was a college freshman living away from home for the first time.
 My first impression of the dorm building was that of a small, old red-bricked four-story structure within a quadrangle of seven other adjoining buildings.
 There was a small gatehouse at the entrance of the quad where residents' individual mailboxes were kept.

 Room 409 Tarrant

 During my first semester in the dorm, I shared a room with Max K. who was from the state of Illinois.
 The room was tiny and spartan, measuring two meters by approximately four meters with a window facing the door.
 We had two adjoining study tables with bookshelves and built-in lamps on one side of the room, and a bunk bed on the other side.
 There was also a small walk-in closet that we both shared.
 For heating, there were two steam radiators next to the window.
 Since there was very seldom any hot weather prior to June, the rooms had no fans or air-conditioning.